dyweb/web-stuff/README.md

-# web-stuff
+# Web Stuff

-An introduction for all the pattern, tools, libs, frameworks we use at DongyueStudio Web group.
+An introduction for all the pattern, tools, libs, frameworks we use in Web Group of Dongyue Studio.

-Also include all the interview questions.
+Also includes all interview questions.

 ## Pattern